 Under the No-Action Alternative, no change to the existing infrastructure and utilities at Kirtland AFB would occur.
-No additional facilities would create the need for additional lines.
+No additional facilities would create the need for additional lines, and the limited and temporary disruptions to existing service lines would not occur.
+No AF-103 permits would not be required because there would be no ground disturbance.
 Infrastructure and utility usage would remain consistent with current conditions.